Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 # Step 1: Organize the Source Files

 Start by placing each arc into its own folder and giving the files a consistent naming format.

+> **Note:** If you are creating a original Japenese audio, English subtitled collection and downloading everything from a single source (such as One Pace), you can generally skip the renaming step.
+The filenames may be messy, but they are usually already sorted correctly.
+Simply organizing the episodes into arc-specific folders is often sufficient.

 Example: